MichaelCurrin/github-gql-go/README.md

 ## Limitations ⚠️

-- This project only uses one GQL query which is hardcoded in this repo as a Go object.
-The result printed as text.
+- This project only uses one GQL query.
+This is hardcoded in this repo as a Go object.
+The result gets printed as text.
 - Aims for future development:
     - Use a selection of `.gql` input file given by the user, or choose from queries known to the app.
     - Save output as a JSON or CSV file.